Undergraduate Course: Architectural Theory (ARCH10002)

 |Additional Information (Assessment)

-Students on the BA Architecture Programme are permitted a maximum of two assessment attempts to pass this course.
+Note that students on the BA Architecture Programme are permitted a maximum of two assessment attempts to pass this course.
+For those on the MA Hons programme there are no resits, as this is an honours level course.

 |No Exam Information